Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Abstract

 \section{Abstract}

-The measurement-constrained problems become frequently encountered in many modern applications such as electronic health record studies.
-In such problems, despite the availability of large datasets, collecting labeled data can be highly costly or time-consuming, and therefore we may be only affordable to observe the labels on a very small portion of the large dataset.
-This poses a critical question that which data points are most beneficial to label given a budget constraint.
-In this paper, we focus on the estimation of the optimal individualized threshold in a measurement-constrained M-estimation framework.
+Measurement-constrained problems frequently arise in modern applications such as electronic health record studies.
+In such problems, despite the availability of large datasets, collecting labeled data can be highly costly or time-consuming, allowing only a small portion of the data to be labeled within a given budget.
+This raises a critical question: which data points are most beneficial to label given the budget constraint?
+We study this question in the context of estimating an optimal individualized threshold under a measurement-constrained M-estimation framework.
 In particular, our goal is to estimate a high-dimensional parameter $\btheta$ in a linear threshold $\btheta^T\bZ$ for a continuous variable $X$ such that the discrepancy between whether $X$ exceeds the threshold $\btheta^T\bZ$ and a binary outcome $Y$ is minimized.
 In the measurement-constrained setting, we propose a novel $K$-step active subsampling algorithm to estimate $\btheta$, which iteratively samples the most informative observations in the dataset and solves a regularized M-estimator.
-The theoretical properties of our estimator demonstrate a phase transition phenomenon with respect to $\beta\geq 1$, the smoothness of the conditional density of $X$ given $Y$ and $\bZ$.
+Our theoretical analysis reveals a sharp phase transition phenomenon with respect to $\beta$, the smoothness of the conditional density of $X$ given $Y$ and $\bZ$.
 In particular, for $\beta>(1+\sqrt{3})/2$, we show that the two-step algorithm (with $K=2$) yields an estimator with the parametric convergence rate $O_p((s \log d /N)^{1/2})$ in $l_2$ norm, where $d$ and $s$ are the dimension and sparsity of $\btheta$ respectively and $N$ is the label budget.
-The rate of our estimator is strictly faster than the minimax optimal rate $O_p((s \log d /N)^{\beta/(2\beta+1)})$ with $N$ i.i.d. samples drawn from the population, which illustrates the theoretical advantages of the proposed method.
-However, for the other two scenarios $1<\beta\leq (1+\sqrt{3})/2$ and $\beta=1$, the estimator from the two-step algorithm is sub-optimal.
-The former requires to run $K>2$ steps to attain the same parametric rate, whereas in the latter case only a near parametric rate can be obtained even if $K$ is allowed to scale with $N$.
-Furthermore, we formulate a minimax framework for the measurement-constrained M-estimation problem and define the $N$-budget minimax risk.
-We prove that our estimator is minimax rate optimal up to a logarithmic factor.
-We also provide the practical guidelines for the implementation of our algorithm.
+The rate is strictly faster than the minimax optimal rate $O_p((s \log d /N)^{\beta/(2\beta+1)})$ with $N$ i.i.d. samples drawn from the population, demonstrating the benefit of active sampling.
+For $1<\beta\leq (1+\sqrt{3})/2$, the estimator from the two-step algorithm is sub-optimal; running $K>2$ steps recovers the parametric rate.
+For $\beta\leq 1$, a super-parametric rate is obtained when $K$ is scaled properly with $N$.
+Furthermore, we formulate an $N$-budget minimax framework for the measurement-constrained M-estimation problem and prove that our estimator is minimax rate optimal up to a logarithmic factor.
+We also develop Lepski's methods to achieve adaptation to the unknown smoothness and sparsity respectively, and provide practical guidelines for the implementation of our algorithm.
 Finally, we demonstrate the superior performance of our method in simulation studies and apply the method to analyze a large diabetes dataset from 130 US hospitals.

 {\bf Keyword:} { Non-regular models, High-dimensional estimation, Sampling, Measurement constraints, Minimax optimality, Kernel smoothing}